 Our advisers completed a lot of study this year, passing graduate diploma subjects ranging from Ethics and Professionalism to Commercial Law and Taxation Law.
 We’re particularly pleased to announce that all of our advisers have now passed the mandatory Financial Adviser Standards and Ethics Authority (FASEA) competence exam a full 12 months before it is required and before more than 50% of Australia’s advisers.

-We’ve also grown our support this year through the addition of Marina, Jenny and Erykah to the team.
+We’ve also grown our support this year through the addition of Jenny and Erykah to the team.
 And the Evalesco family has grown too, with the very exciting arrival of two more Evalesco babies, in Mel’s daughter Kiana and Matt’s daughter Ivy.

 During 2020 we celebrated significant milestones for team members, with both Kathryn and Hung notching up 5 years with Evalesco.
 A very special mention must go to Kristi who has been an incredible contributor to team Evalesco for 10 years.